Funding

 BayTrust Performance Coach Scholarship

-Coaches who have worked at international or national levels between January and December 2024 are eligible to apply for a $3000 scholarship donated from BayTrust, which can be used for coaching-related expenses
+Coaches who have worked at international or national levels between January and December are eligible to apply for a $3000 scholarship donated from BayTrust, which can be used for coaching-related expenses.
+Applications are currently CLOSED.

 BayTrust Emerging or Rangatahi Coach Scholarship

-New or young coaches, aged 12-20 and/or those with 1-3 years of coaching experience, can apply for a $500 scholarship from BayTrust to support development opportunities and related expenses between January and December 2024.
+New or young coaches, aged 12-20 and/or those with 1-3 years of coaching experience, can apply for a $500 scholarship from BayTrust to support development opportunities and related expenses between January and December.
+Applications are currently CLOSED.

 BayTrust Coach Development Scholarship